 We have made an adjustment to re-phase the Repex allowances to follow our workload delivery.
-As described in the SPO, forecast Repex spend to deliver the mains decommissioned length output has increased, mainly due to market driven unit cost increases and higher than anticipated workload in respect of non-rechargeable diversions (see section 3 page 15 of our SPO).
-Despite these higher cost forecasts for the future we will still strive to deliver efficiencies against our allowances in the remaining RIIO-1 period and hence still continue to deliver on-going benefits for our customers.
+As described in section 3 (pages 19-21) of our SPO, forecast Repex spend to deliver the mains decommissioned length output has increased, mainly due to market driven unit cost increases and higher than anticipated workload in respect of non-rechargeable diversions.
+Despite these higher cost forecasts for the future we will still strive to deliver efficiencies against our allowances in the final year of the RIIO-1 period and hence still continue to deliver on-going benefits for our customers.